 - Attorney General should not advise or hold a brief in cases in which he is called upon to advise or appear for the Government of India

-- Attorney General should not defend accused persons in criminal prosecutions without the permission from the Government of India
+- Attorney General should not defend accused persons in criminal prosecutions without permission from the Government of India

-- Attorney General should not accept appointment as a director in any company or corporation without the permission from the Government of India
+- Attorney General should not accept appointment as a director in any company or corporation without permission from the Government of India

 Rights of Attorney General of India

 - Attorney General of India has the right of audience in all courts in the territory of India.

 - Attorney General of India has the right to take part in the proceedings of both the Houses of Parliament and their joint sittings, but doesn’t have the right to vote.

 - Attorney General of India has the right to speak or to take part in the meeting of any committee of the Parliament of which he is named as a member.

 - He enjoys all the privileges and immunities that are available to a member of parliament.